 Session C: Sunday 3:45pm – 5pm

 Session D: Monday 5pm – 6:15pm

-High School grades 9-12 will continue to have classes at
+High School grades 9-12 classes are held at

 Sunday 4pm – 5pm

 companionship with Christ through

 "where the Word of God is so read and meditated that it becomes

 St. John's Adult Discussion Group